-Large and with a roof they are always found at the front of the house and are seen as an essential outdoor living space, some are screened in – due to insects and extreme weather, and essentially they provide shade and a place to relax in during the hot summer months.
+Large and with a roof, they are found at the front or back the house and are seen as an essential outdoor living space, some are screened in – due to insects and extreme weather - and essentially they provide shade and a place to relax in during the hot summer months.

 A ‘farmer’s’ porch is quite common and it is attached to a farmhouse-style home.
-It has a roof and railings and is the width of the entire house, making it large enough to accommodate family gatherings, they are often furnished with furniture that can work both inside and out – a true extension of the interior.
+It has a roof and railings and is the width of the entire house, making it large enough to accommodate family gatherings.
+Farmhouse-style front porch ideas often include furniture that can work both inside and out – a true extension of the interior.

 How can I make a front porch look nice?